charlestolley/python-snmp/docs/source/engine.rst

       defaultDomain: UDP_IPv4 | UDP_IPv6 = UDP_IPv4, \
       defaultCommunity: bytes = b"public", \
       verboseLogging: bool = False, \
+      loop = None, \
    )

    *New in version 1.2.*

    This is an alternative implementation of the :class:`Engine<snmp.Engine>` class, supporting the the async/await style of programming.
 The API is nearly identical.
-The only differences are the absence of the `autowait` parameter in the constructor and in the :meth:`Manager` method, and the return type of the :meth:`Manager` method.
+The only differences are the addition of the `loop` parameter in the constructor, the absence of the `autowait` parameter in the constructor and in the :meth:`Manager` method, and the return type of the :meth:`Manager` method.

+   The `loop` parameter (*new in version 1.2.1*) allows you to attach the :class:`AsyncEngine` to a custom event loop.
+By default it will use ``asyncio.get_event_loop()``.

    .. py:method:: addUser( \
          user: str, \